SustechYuZhiwang/TopCap/TopCap/comparison/README.md

 - Feature Extraction (STFT Spectrogram Generation)
   - Applies the Short-Time Fourier Transform (STFT) to audio waveforms and computes their magnitude to generate spectrograms.
   - Adds a channel dimension to the spectrograms, making them compatible with convolutional layer input format (batch_size, height, width, channels).
-  - Resizes the spectrograms to a fixed dimension.​ According to the experimental setup, spectrograms are uniformly resized to $16 \times 16$ pixels for the STFT-CNN⁺ experiment; for the other experiment (STFT-CNN), they are resized to 8x8 pixels.
+  - Resizes the spectrograms to a fixed dimension.​ According to the experimental setup, spectrograms are uniformly resized to $16 \times 16$ pixels for the STFT-CNN⁺ experiment; for the other experiment (STFT-CNN), they are resized to $8 \times 8$ pixels.

 - CNN Classifier Architecture
   - The model adopts a Sequential structure.